 It might sound as if all of the change comes from “out there.”

-when, in fact, the most substantial change in brand planning has to happen tight at home.
+When, in fact, the most substantial change in brand planning has to happen right at home.
 In your own corporate backyard.

 Will Rogers would be proud of this plan.
 Because it is based on action and is real.